christophsturm/isolation-chamber/README.md

 This project is currently moving from into this repository from a monorepo.
 It should be perfectly usable even if the build is pretty new.
 Docs are also missing.

 ### testing
-for now you have to run the docker-compose.yml file before running the test suite.
+please run the docker-compose.yml file before running the test suite.

 ### api
 call PostgresqlFactory.preparePostgresDB with an optional schema to get an isolated database with that schema applied.